Types of water line replacement

 Plumbing

-The answer to 'types of water line replacement' is that there are several common methods for replacing a home's water supply line.
-The most common options are repiping, pipe relining, and pipe bursting.
+The answer to 'types of water line replacement' is that there are several common methods for replacing residential water lines, each with its own advantages and considerations.
+The most common types are traditional open-cut replacement, trenchless pipe relining, and pipe bursting.

 Step-by-Step Guide